Libensemble/libensemble/docs/function_guides/generator.rst

     return Output, persis_info

-Between the ``Output`` definition and the ``return``, any level and complexity of computation can be performed.
-Users are encouraged to use the :doc:`executor<../executor/overview>` to submit applications to parallel resources if necessary, or plug in components from other libraries to serve their needs.
+Between the ``Output`` definition and the ``return``, any computation can be performed.
+Users can try an :doc:`executor<../executor/overview>` to submit applications to parallel resources, or plug in components from other libraries to serve their needs.

 .. note::